Our Patients. Their Stories. Rich Regione

 Following weeks of recovering from broken ribs, and after Gary Freed, MD, in Plastic Surgery reset and inserted three pins into his fractured hand, Regione knew that the process of returning to 100 percent functionality as a drummer was only beginning.
 When the sling finally came off and the pins were removed, feeling how immobile his hand was and how painful it was to stretch the tendons, he says, “That’s when the real work started.”

-Regione can’t heap enough praise on the team of physical and occupational therapists who worked with him on a daily basis at the Heater Road facility in Lebanon, including Aimee Burnett, PT, and Alison Trow, PT, in Physical Therapy; and Jennifering Chickering, OTR, CH, James Perry, OT, and Dana Tinker, OT, in Occupational Therapy.
+Regione can’t heap enough praise on the team of physical and occupational therapists who worked with him on a weekly basis at the Heater Road facility in Lebanon, including Aimee Burnett, PT, and Alison Trow, PT, in Physical Therapy; and Jennifer Chickering, OTR, CH, James Perry, OT, and Dana Tinker, OT, in Occupational Therapy.
 “They inspired me as intelligent, caring people.
 And they made a wonderful assessment of me: that I had a really low tolerance for pain.
 I’m a Marine, a motocrosser and I’m always out in the woods, so that fired me up.
 I realized that I had to toughen up and work through the pain.
 The alternative was to lose functionality."